ACHultman/starter-snake-kotlin/README.md

 Snake will start up on port 8080

-This snake has also been run from within Intellij successfully.
+This snake can run from within Intellij using [ngrok](https://ngrok.com).

 Run the tests
 ---